jonnijohnson/Intro-to-R-Basics/docs/index.md

 ### Loading in Data

 Most of the time we will be loading in CSV files.
+In this tutorial I won't be loading data, but instead use a built in data set from R, df.

-But you can read in other types of files, SPSS, TXT, using other base argument commands.
+In addition to csv files, you can read in other types of files, SPSS, TXT, using other base argument commands.
 You can also load data from a browser, but that includes arguments not presented below.
-The data file, whatever its extension, should be saved in a folder which will become your _working directory_.
-It is a good idea to save scripts/markdowns, figures, and data sets in the same folder or parent folder for easy navigation.
+The data file, whatever its extension (.csv, .txt, etc.), should be saved in a folder which will become your _working directory_ for the project.

 Useful commands for loading in data files include: